 Food waste has a big impact on climate change – and it’s money down the drain.
-Here’s how you can cut back at home.
+This World Earth Day, learn how you can cut back at home.

 The average Australian household wastes a whopping 350 kilograms of food each year, or thereabouts – approximately one in every five bags of groceries they buy.
 Not only does it make your fridge smell a bit woofy, but it’s not all roses for the environment either.